When is Enough Enough?

 The point of a kōan is to move the seeker beyond the analyzing to the intuitive mind and into enlightenment.

-A few years ago we invited Sr Elaine Prevallet, a Sister of Loretto, to come to Good Counsel to talk to us about the radical living of the vows of obedience, celibacy and poverty, the vows that we and most other sisters make.
+A few years ago we invited Sr Elaine Prevallet, a Sister of Loretto, to come to our motherhouse to talk to us about the radical living of the vows of obedience, celibacy and poverty, the vows that we and most other sisters make.
 This theme emerges in Elaine’s ministry as a spiritual guide, author, and retreat leader.
 At one point in her presentation she contrasted the idea of simple living with her experience in a visit to the dining room of a motherhouse somewhere.
 By her count the sisters who lived there had 17 beverage choices –hot, cold, caffeinated, non-caf, diet, regular, and all in a variety of flavors.
 The same for the chip and pretzel bin and cookie trays.

 It could have been our dining room…